lifecompartmentalized/lifecompartmentalized.github.io/content/posts/amnesia.md

 I believe I experience amnesia in a few ways.
 The most innocuous type that I experience seems due to me having constricted awareness---each of my parts seems to act as a compartment of memory, so when I'm in one compartment it may be difficult for me to index memories that occurred when I was in a different compartment of memory.
 For example, if my partner talks about a hike we went on a few months ago when I'm in a task-based compartment for cleaning, I may not remember the hike, but I may eventually get a very vague memory of it if they prompt me about it further.
 If I see a picture of us on the hike, it may help queue my memory of it more, but it still isn't a complete memory like it would be if I were in the compartment that was actually there on that hike.
-I think this is because hiking and cleaning occupy two entirely different compartments of my life; there's little in common between the two, and my constricted awareness makes it so that these memories aren't shared well between the two parts.
+I believe this is because hiking and cleaning occupy two entirely different compartments of my life; there's little in common between the two, and my constricted awareness makes it so that these memories aren't shared well between the two parts.
 This seems to be a version of state-dependent memory.

 I also experience full amnesia between parts.
 That is, I will not have access to any of the memories of one compartment when I'm in a different compartment.
 This typically seems to occur between compartments that hold trauma memories and ones that do not, but I also seem to experience this between non-trauma holding parts, and I'm not yet sure why.